-Amazon East HQ: Incentives from, benefits for, chosen cities
+Amazon East: Incentives from, benefits for new Amazon HQs

 — Projected incremental tax revenue of more than $10 billion over 20 years.

-ARLINGTON, VIRGINIA - Neighborhoods close to Reagan National Airport
+ARLINGTON COUNTY, VIRGINIA - Neighborhoods close to Reagan National Airport

 Incentives offered to Amazon: